AdobeDocs/workfront.nl-NL/help/quicksilver/people-teams-and-groups/create-and-manage-teams/work-on-it-button-to-start-button.md

 ---
 product-area: agile-and-teams
 navigation-topic: create-and-manage-teams
-title: De knop Aan de werkbalk vervangen door een knop Start
+title: Replace the Work On It Button with a Start Button
-description: De standaardconfiguratie van Adobe Workfront omvat het Werk aan het knoop voor taken en kwesties die voor punten tonen die u aan bent toegewezen.
+description: Adobe Workfront's default configuration includes a Work On It button for tasks and issues that displays for items that you have been assigned to.
-author: Jenny
+author: Courtney
 feature: People Teams and Groups
 exl-id: 9387c5ae-2835-4d8f-80ec-22fcd16c5b6e
-source-git-commit: c711541f3e166f9700195420711d95ce782a44b2
+source-git-commit: 4261febe4af8628508083fa18e4767e3fd3e1136
 workflow-type: tm+mt
 source-wordcount: '685'
 ht-degree: 0%

 ---

-# De knop [!UICONTROL Work On It] vervangen door een knop [!UICONTROL Start]
+# Replace the [!UICONTROL Work On It] button with a [!UICONTROL Start] button

-De standaardconfiguratie van [!DNL Adobe Workfront] bevat een [!UICONTROL Work On It] -knop voor taken en problemen die worden weergegeven voor items waaraan u bent toegewezen.
-Wanneer u op [!UICONTROL Work On It] klikt voor items die aan u zijn toegewezen, geeft u aan andere gebruikers door dat u het werk hebt ontvangen en bevestigt u dat u eraan zult werken.
-De knop [!DNL Work On It] werkt de taak of de uitgiftestatus echter niet bij om aan te geven dat het werk daadwerkelijk is gestart.
+[!DNL Adobe Workfront]&#39;s default configuration includes a [!UICONTROL Work On It] button for tasks and issues that displays for items that you have been assigned to.
+When you click [!UICONTROL Work On It] on items assigned to you, you signal to other users that you received the work and acknowledge that you&#39;ll work on it.
+However, the [!DNL Work On It] button doesn&#39;t update the task or issue status to signal that work has actually started.

-U kunt de knop [!DNL Work On It] vervangen door een [!UICONTROL Start] -knop voor een team waartoe u behoort.
-In dit geval klikt u op de knop [!UICONTROL Start] in plaats van op [!UICONTROL Work On It] , die automatisch de status en de [!UICONTROL Actual Start Date] van het werkitem bijwerkt en aangeeft dat u met werken bent begonnen.
-Voor informatie over het plaatsen waarvan team uw veranderingen in de [!UICONTROL Work On It] knoop zou kunnen beïnvloeden, zie de sectie [&#x200B; de [!UICONTROL Start] knoop &#x200B;](#configure-the-uicontrol-start-button) in dit artikel vormen.
+You can replace the [!DNL Work On It] button with a [!UICONTROL Start] button for a team you belong to.
+In this case, you click the [!UICONTROL Start] button instead of [!UICONTROL Work On It], which automatically updates the status and the [!UICONTROL Actual Start Date] of the work item, signaling that you started work.
+For information about the setting of which team might affect your changes in the [!UICONTROL Work On It] button, see the section [Configure the [!UICONTROL Start] button](#configure-the-uicontrol-start-button) in this article.

 >[!IMPORTANT]
 >
->Wanneer u op de knop [!UICONTROL Start] klikt, veranderen de status van het item en [!UICONTROL Actual Start Date] .
-Als iemand anders aan een taak of kwestie (die de status in [!UICONTROL In Progress] en bevolkt [!UICONTROL Actual Start Date]) is begonnen te werken, de knoop voor het punt toont als [!UICONTROL Work On It] zelfs wanneer een team u tot hebt behoort de knoop vervangen met een [!UICONTROL Start] knoop heeft.
+>Clicking the [!UICONTROL Start] button changes the item&#39;s status and [!UICONTROL Actual Start Date].
+If someone else has started working on a task or issue (which changed the status to [!UICONTROL In Progress] and populated the [!UICONTROL Actual Start Date]), the button for the item displays as [!UICONTROL Work On It] even when a team you belong to has had the button replaced with a [!UICONTROL Start] button.

 ## Toegangsvereisten